When discussing table saws, many mention the rip capacity as a mere measure of how wide the blade can cut. But is that its only purpose?

 Portable Type (28 Inches)

-If you scanned today’s market like our team did, you’d notice that most budget-friendly and mid-priced table saws are sold with an entry-level rip capacity of 28 inches.
+Taking a closer look at today’s market, I observed that most budget-friendly and mid-priced table saws come with an entry-level rip capacity of 28 inches.

 These options are often categorized as portable table saws as they’re compact and easy to move around the workshop.